MassimoGirondi/dncs-lab/README.md

 # How to test

-Just a side note: due to dynamic routing, the hosts may not see each other just right after the boot: wait few minutes to allow the OSPF protocol to discover the routes and everything will work.

 **TL;DR** The script `test.sh` runs almost all the tests needed automatically.

+Please note that due to the dynamic routing, the hosts may not see each other immediately after routers boot.
+Give some minutes to OSPF to complete its job and everything will work.

 ## Reachability